tttmmmyyyy/fixlang-docpage-generator/README.md

 # fixlang-docpage-generator

-This script clones all of your Fix projects in your Fixlang registry, generates the documentation for those projects, and generates a static site using [mkdocs](https://www.mkdocs.org/).
+This script generates documentation for all Fix projects found in `fix deps list` and for the `Std` module.
+The generated markdown files can be easily convertible into a static website using [mkdocs](https://www.mkdocs.org/).

-The documentation for modules in the default registry is deployed at [https://tttmmmyyyy.github.io/fixlang-docpage-generator/](https://tttmmmyyyy.github.io/fixlang-docpage-generator/).
+The documentation for modules in the [default registry](https://github.com/tttmmmyyyy/fixlang-registry/blob/main/registry.toml) (and `Std`) is deployed [here](https://tttmmmyyyy.github.io/fixlang-docpage-generator/).

+If you add registries other than the default one in [.fixconfig.toml](https://github.com/tttmmmyyyy/fixlang/blob/main/Document.md#configuration-file), this script will also generate documentation for modules registered in them.

 ## Prerequisites